 Potty training my daughter was one of the hardest things we did.
 After potty training my son in 2016 when he was 2 months shy of turning 3 I thought that my daughter would be a breeze.

 She was well ahead of him in conversing and understanding so I thought we would be done a year ahead of my son!
 I was so wrong….

 My Experience Potty Training My Stubborn Toddler

-We tried with my mom and she did great for 2 days and then regressed.
-I tried again 6 months later and the same thing happened and then I decided to just let it be.
+My daughter did great with my mom for 2 days and then she regressed.
+I tried again 6 months later and the same thing happened.

-That didn’t necessarily work because my daughter being as stubborn as she wanted to play and not be interrupted.
-So that resulted in an accident after accident (especially when she had on underwear).
+That didn’t necessarily work because my daughter wanted to play and not be interrupted.
+She was very stubborn in this way, which resulted in accident after accident (especially when she had on underwear).

-So I would like to give you some takeaways and lessons I learned from potty training my stubborn toddler.
+So, here are my takeaways and lessons I learned from potty training my stubborn toddler.

 Potty Training Tips 1: Waiting till Your Child is Ready

-With my daughter, we missed 2 opportunities when she was ready and by the time we got to try, she was probably not in the right place to take in the training.
-In every single potty training book, they say “wait till they are ready” and “look for the signs”.
+With my daughter, due to 2 missed opportunities when she was ready, by the time we got to try she was probably not in the right place to take in the training.
+Putting her on hold until she initiated was the best thing we could do.

 Potty Training Tips 3: Use a Phone App to Set A Prompt